frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 It is very likely that you, kind reader, have been introduced to Dynamic Programming techniques while studying algorithms without realizing it.
 So, it is also very likely that you will encounter, in this text, algorithms you have seen before without knowing they were Dynamic Programming.

 My intention is to break down the Dynamic Programming process into clear steps, focusing on the solution algorithm, so that you can understand and implement these steps on your own whenever you face a problem in technical interviews, production environments, or programming competitions.
 Without any hesitation, I will try to present performance tips and tricks in C++.
 However, this should not be considered a limitation; we will prioritize understanding the algorithms before diving into the code, and you will be able to implement the code in your preferred programming language.

+I will be using functions for all the algorithms I study primarily because it will make it easier to measure and compare the execution time of each one, even though I am aware of the additional computational overhead associated with function calls.
+After studying the problems in C++ and identifying the solution with the lowest complexity, we will also explore this solution in C. Additionally, whenever possible, we will examine the most popular solution for the problem in question that I can find online.

 ## There was a hint of recursion sneaking in